arcadeangel/coinop4charity/docs/restoration/README.md

 - Note any parts that are scarce or have modern alternatives
 - Include free-play / charity configuration notes when relevant
 - For DIY controller / tablet guides: document button roles, exit behavior, and a host-site checklist

+More guides will be added as machines are restored and documented.